Moore's Ford lynchings: Investigation

 Thurgood Marshall, legal counsel for the National Association for the Advancement of Colored People (NAACP), who monitored the FBI's investigation, wrote in a memo to NAACP's director, Walter White: "I have no faith in either Mr. Hoover or his investigators...and there is no use in my saying I do".
 White issued two public telegrams to the U.S. Attorney General Tom Clark and to President Truman.
 In the telegram to Clark, White said the Moore's Ford lynchings were "...the direct result of a conspiratorial campaign to violate the U.S. constitution by Eugene Talmadge and the Ku Klux Klan".
 In his telegram to Truman, White said the lynchings at Moore's Ford were the latest case of "the outbreak of lawlessness which threatens not only minorities but democracy itself".
 No one was brought to trial for the crimes.

 In the Democratic primary, Talmadge won Walton County; his opponent Carmichael won more popular votes overall, but Talmadge won more counties.
 Under the "county unit system" used in Georgia at the time, he won the nomination as Democratic candidate for governor in 1946.
 The "county unit system", which gave equal weight to each county, was biased toward rural counties.
 The candidate who won the most counties won the primary.
 Carmichael won 313, 389 votes but only 146 counties, while Talmadge won 297, 245 votes and 242 counties, thus winning the primary.

 Talmadge died on December 21, 1946, of liver cirrhosis caused by his alcoholism.
 His body lay in state at the Georgia capitol, where the coffin was surrounded by wreaths of flowers left by well wishers; one card read KKKK (Knights of the Ku Klux Klan).
 In 1943, columnist Ralph McGill of the Atlanta Constitution reported that Talmadge was a member of the Klan and had been speaking at Klan events.
-When questioned by the media about it, Talmadge proudly admitted this and said he was sorry that the media had missed all the "fun" Klan rallies he had spoken at.
+When questioned by the media about it, Talmadge proudly admitted this and said he was sorry that the media had missed all the "fun" Klan rallies at which he had spoken.